 - Next is to stay hydrated and eat well to give the body good nutrients

 - Stay hygienic and follow surgeon directions for post-op care at home

-- Avoid doing anything strenuous, but make sure to stretch every now and then unless contraindicated.
+- Avoid doing anything strenuous, but make sure to lightly stretch every now and then unless advised otherwise.

 - Do simple stretching after surgery as advised

 - Take pain medication as prescribed to keep pain levels at a healthy and comfortable level